awwesi/linux-vm/README.md

 * disable remote login for user root
 * set up firewall with SSH (port 2200), HTTP (port 80), and NTP (port 123)
 * Configuring Apache Webserver to serve the Item Catalog application as a WSGI app
+* clone Catalog App from github and configure it running on that server

 ### Executing program